 Another option:indexFilter

-Exceptcontainfilter, you can also consider usingindexfilter to achieve a similar purpose.indexThe filter will return the position (index) of the first occurrence of the specified keyword in a string or array, if not found, it will return-1.
+exceptcontainFilter, you can also consider usingindexFilter to achieve a similar purpose.indexThe filter returns the first occurrence position (index) of the specified keyword in a string or array, if not found, it returns-1.
 Therefore, by checking if the returned value is not equal to-1We can also confirm the existence of the element.

 {% set articleFeatures = '["多图", "置顶", "推荐"]'|list %}